-The Royal Ontario Museum (the “ROM”, “we” or “us”) is committed to safeguarding the personal information entrusted to us by our visitors, donors, sponsors, members and volunteers (collectively, “Supporters”).
+The Royal Ontario Museum (the “ROM”, “we” or “us”) is committed to safeguarding the personal information entrusted to us by all of our visitors (including business-related), donors, sponsors, members and volunteers (collectively, Supporters).
 As such, we comply with the requirements of the Freedom of Information and Protection of Privacy Act (Ontario) and the Personal Information Protection and Electronic Documents Act (Canada) and we uphold the principles of the Donor Bill of Rights developed by the Association of Fundraising Professionals.
 The ROM employs reasonable administrative and technical measures to ensure the security of all of the personal information that we collect and our credit card processing system is Payment Card Industry compliant.

 What We Collect

 Personal information is collected when a Supporter supplies it to us voluntarily; for example, by purchasing tickets to an exhibition, registering for a program, making a donation, engaging with us on social media, entering a contest or subscribing to our e-newsletter.

 The following are examples of the personal information that we collect in respect of our Supporters.

 - contact information (including salutation, name, professional title, company name, home and business address, phone number and email address)